 As risk events unfold at varying speeds and complexities, organizations can get blindsided by prior experience, confirmation bias, or simply by not seeing risks.
 The ability of businesses to expect the unexpected, accurately assess their potential impacts, and implement effective mitigation measures has never been more key to achieving resilience.

-Some risk managers may think that benchmarking suffices when making important insurance program design decisions.
-However, benchmarking has its shortcomings, especially since every business has different levels of risk exposures and tolerance as informed by their business strategies.
+Some risk managers rely on benchmarking when making important insurance program design decisions.
+However, benchmarking has its shortcomings, particularly as every business has different levels of risk exposures and risk tolerance, which may not align to their business strategies.

-Furthermore, with rising insurance costs and complexity, business stakeholders and senior management are applying greater scrutiny to the performance of their insurance programs and risk managers are challenged to provide quantifiable support for their insurance and risk decision making.
+Furthermore, with rising insurance costs and complexity, business stakeholders and senior management are applying greater scrutiny to the performance of their insurance programs.
+Risk managers are therefore increasingly challenged to provide quantifiable support for their insurance and risk decision making.

-With emerging, complex and rapidly evolving challenges, you need more than historical views to manage risk, allocate capital and achieve results.
+With emerging, complex and rapidly evolving challenges, you need more than a historical view to manage risk, allocate capital and achieve results.

-RFO gives you this edge by assessing these questions and more:
+RFO gives you an edge by assessing these questions and more:

 Marsh Advisory’s Analytics Solutions team has deep experience with the RFO process.
-In Asia, this is provided by 12 actuaries and analysts with deep financial modelling experience across more than 20 industries, benefiting 170 organizations since 2019.
+We are a dedicated actuarial team in Asia with financial modelling experience across more than 20 industries and have provided RFO solutions to benefit over 200 organizations since 2019.